HomeStartup InsightBest Companies To Work In Singapore

 Standard Chartered Bank

-Standard Chartered Bank values fairness and their Fair Pay Charter guides reward and performance decisions.
-This charter ensures financial security, market competitiveness, pay for performance, equal pay for equal work and clarity in pay administration.
-They are committed to ambitious plans for transformation including a living wage.
-Employees benefit from a ‘forever here’ culture with competitive pay reflecting skills and experience, which is reviewed annually based on performance, market factors and affordability.
-Their Fair Pay Charter supports mental, physical, financial and social wellbeing with retirement savings, medical and life insurance, flexible working options and a variety of leaves.
+Standard Chartered Bank values fairness, and its Fair Pay Charter guides reward and performance decisions.
+This charter ensures financial security, market competitiveness, pay for performance, equal pay for equal work, and clarity in pay administration.
+They are committed to ambitious plans for transformation, including a living wage.
+Employees benefit from a ‘forever here’ culture with competitive pay reflecting skills and experience, which is reviewed annually based on performance, market factors, and affordability.
+Their Fair Pay Charter supports mental, physical, financial, and social wellbeing with retirement savings, medical and life insurance, flexible working options, and a variety of leaves.
 They promote continuous learning with opportunities to reskill and upskill through diverse learning experiences.
-Wellbeing support includes the Unmind platform, resilience courses, an employee assistance programme, sick leave, mental health first aid and self-help tools.
+Wellbeing support includes the Unmind platform, resilience courses, an employee assistance program, sick leave, mental health first aid, and self-help tools.
 An inclusive culture celebrates diversity, ensuring everyone feels respected and can reach their full potential.

 • Most Notable Skills: Commercial Banking, Capital Markets, Software Development Life Cycle (SDLC)